 - Little People cast

 - Some of the characters in The Amazing World of Gumball, including Idaho, Penny, Masami, and Carmen, though given the varying degrees of anthromorphism in facial structure it can be hard to tell which ones are Black Bead Eyes and which are Skintone Sclerae.
-Masami and Penny are both unusual examples in that their eyes and mouth both appear to actually be flat-edged holes in her body.
+Masami is an unusual example in that her eyes and mouth both appear to actually be flat-edged holes in her body.
 Penny, when she still had her shell, had an identical face to Masami, though it's unknown how she could move her eyes and mouth inside the shell.

 - Bobby's older brother Derek from Bobby's World.

-- In We Bare Bears the Bear trio, Grizzly, Panda, Ice Bear.
+- In We Bare Bears, the bear trio, Grizzly, Panda, Ice Bear.
 As well as Nom Nom, though only when he is being cute and not speaking.

-- Carl Wheezer from Jimmy Neutron: Boy Genius has beady eyes behind his glasses; which actually, is kind of...weird for a CGI Cartoon show where every other character is designed with more realistic eyes with irises colors.
+- Carl Wheezer from The Adventures of Jimmy Neutron: Boy Genius has beady eyes behind his glasses; which actually, is kind of... weird for a CGI Cartoon show where every other character is designed with more realistic eyes with irises colors.
 In the pilot, however, Carl had green eyes.

 - Pretty much everyone in Wow!
 Wow!
 Wubbzy!

 - The human characters as well as a few aliens from 3-2-1 Penguins!

 - All the characters in Poppy Cat had black beady eyes except for owl.